Power Macintosh 7500

-The Power Macintosh 7500 is a personal computer designed, manufactured and sold by Apple Computer from August 1995 to May 1996.
+The Power Macintosh 7500 is a personal computer introduced by Apple Computer in August 1995 and sold until May 1996.
+It was the mid-range model in the second generation of the Power Macintosh line, between the entry-level Power Macintosh 7200 and high-end 8500.

-The 7500 was introduced alongside the Power Macintosh 7200 and 8500 at the 1995 MacWorld Expo in Boston.
-Apple referred to these machines collectively as the "Power Surge" line, communicating that these machines offered a significant speed improvement over its predecessors.
-The 7500 introduced a new case design, later dubbed "Outrigger" by Mac enthusiasts.
+Apple introduced the 7200, 7500 and 8500 at the 1995 MacWorld Expo in Boston, marketing them as the "Power Surge" line.
+The 7500 succeeded the Power Macintosh 7100 and used PCI expansion slots rather than NuBus.
+The 7500 shared the 7200's Outrigger case.

-There were two derivative models: the Power Macintosh 7600, identical to the 7500 except for the CPU which was a PowerPC 604 or 604e processor instead of the 7500's 601; and the Power Macintosh 7300, identical to the 7600 but without the video inputs found in both the 7500 and 7600.
+The Power Macintosh 7600 replaced the 7500 in May 1996.

 Hardware

-The 7500 is one of the first PCI-capable Macs manufactured by Apple; NuBus expansion cards are not supported.
+The 7200, 7500 and 8500 were the first PCI-capable Macs manufactured by Apple; NuBus expansion cards are not supported.
 It has a PowerPC 601 processor rated at 100 MHz that is replaceable via a daughtercard.
 It also includes full composite video and S-Video input capability, but no output, as the 7500 was designed to be a video conferencing system, not a multimedia editing machine—this was the 8500's task.

 The main bus runs at 45 MHz or 50 MHz (set by the CPU daughtercard), and the CPU at integer or half-integer multiples of this speed.
 The bus can be temperamental with sensitivity to different kinds of RAM or of L2 cache, which could cause problems with aftermarket CPU cards trying to increase the clock speed.